5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 5) Burning Smell

-Whether you see smoke coming out of your car or not, a burning smell inside and outside your car is an indication that your starter is bad.
-Most of the time, the smoke and the smell will occur at the same time.
+Whether you see smoke coming out of your car or not, a burning smell inside and outside your car when it is turned on can be an indication that your starter is bad.
+Most of the time with this issue, the smoke and the burning smell will occur at the same time.

 Starter Motor Replacement Cost